 The answer to this question depends on your home size, how clean you are, and how clean you prefer to keep your home.
 Most people vacuum about once a week, which is sufficient for most people.
 People with pets might vacuum a bit more often than others who don’t.
 Then, if possible, mop the floors once a week to take care of the spills and dirt that your vacuum couldn’t clean.

 So, all of this information brings us back to the question: should you sweep or vacuum your floors?
 Well, the answer really depends on the mess you’re dealing with, as well as your own preferences and how clean you prefer your environment to be.
-For hardwood floors, a combination of vacuum and sweeping is ideal, but you also need to be careful with the vacuum cleaner you decide to use.
-In this case, a canister vacuum is your best bet.
+For hardwood floors, a combination of vacuuming and sweeping is ideal, but you also need to be careful with the vacuum cleaner you decide to use.
+If you want to protect your hardwood floors, a canister vacuum is your best bet.